mathieucans/contract-test-kata/ReadMe.md

 # Tips to run this kata
 1. Discover how the simplemessage server works by writing contract test
-1. Extract a simple SDK from this test and write additional unit test with example extract from contact test execution
+2. Extract a simple SDK from this test and write additional unit test with example extract from contact test execution
+3. Build an "in memory" implementation of this SDK.
+Use same contract test to check both real & in memory version of the sdk.
-1. Use this SDK to write a simple auto-reply application
+4. Use "in memory" SDK to write a simple auto-reply application in TDD.
+Eventually explore DDD and/or hexagonal architecture.

 # Simple message api